orbeon/orbeon-forms-doc/Orbeon-Forms-Use-Cases.md

 ## Forms for a local government

-A local government publishes a number of forms for its citizens.
+A local government publishes a number of forms for its constituents.
 Orbeon Forms is used for the capture of data as well as consultation by government employees.

-- Citizens are provided with a catalog of available forms (e.g. linked from a web page).
+- Constituents are provided with a catalog of available forms (e.g. linked from a web page).
     - They can fill-out and submit relevant forms.
     - The data is saved to a database and/or sent to other systems or workflows.
+    - If enabled, they can download a PDF of the form, with the data they entered in the web form.
+    - If a "plain old signature" is required, they can print the PDF, sign it, and send the printed copy.
 - The relevant government offices have access to the captured data for further processing.
     - Data entered by the citizen can be viewed.
     - Additional data and notes can be provided by the government employee.
+    - If they receive a signed copy of the printed form, the copy can contain a bar code, so the government can correlate the printed form with information in the database, and thus avoid having to re-enter the information in the form.

 ## Forms for an organization's internal use